gitmachtl/various/upsnutwrapper/README.md

      This starts a listening tcp server on port 3493(nut) with no binding (0.0.0.0), max.
 10 simultanious connections.

-     Another method is to simply put it into the crontab file so it starts with the system, just add an entry like:
+     Another method is to simply put it into the `/etc/crontab` file so it starts with the system, just add an entry like:
      ```
      @reboot  <user>  tcpserver -q -c 10 -HR 0.0.0.0 3493 /usr/local/bin/upsnutwrapper.sh &
      ```